Asor-Development/Appian/Projects/AllTheFood/README.md

-# ALL THE FOOD: Admin Site
+# ALL THE FOOD
+**Application for admins of fast food resturant to manage food item**

 ## Record Types